Co-Curricular Club Expo

 Where: P1, in the Music Department

 Rangi Sinfonia is for more advanced instrumentalists.
 The group enjoys rehearsing music together and preparing for performances, including prizegiving.
-There is a camp at the start of the year which is very social, where everyone really enjoy getting to know each other.
-Check out some performances here.
+There is a camp at the start of the year which is very social, where everyone really enjoys getting to know each other.
+Check out some performances here

 Rangi Sinfonia is for all year groups – you must be able to read music and play your orchestral instrument to a minimum of Grade 4 level.
 An audition is required.

-Advanced string players will be invited to play in a string orchestra, which will rehearse during the Sinfonia Tuesday after school rehearsal time.
+Advanced string players will be invited to play in a string orchestra, which will rehearse during the Sinfonia Tuesday after school rehearsal time, by arrangement.

 You must be able to commit to Rangi Sinfonia for a full year.